morepath/morepath/doc/paths_and_linking.rst

 supply a custom ``variables`` function that knows how to construct the variables needed to construct the link from the model.

-The variables function gets the model as a single argument and needs to return a dictionary.
+The variables function gets the model object as a single argument and needs to return a dictionary.
 The keys should be the variable names used in the path or URL parameters, and the values should be the values as extracted from the model.

 As an example, here is the ``variables`` function for the ``Document`` case made explicit::